neilellis/coding-with-gpt-4/README.md

 ___
 > Let's skip this code for now, it worked, but I now wanted to tweak the code to get exactly what I wanted, and since the BBC News feed wasn't well organised I switched to the guardian.
 ___
 **Prompt>** Please use The Guardian instead of BBC News.
 Please remove links and hashtags from the headlines before putting into headlines.md.
-Please also ask open air summarise the text in the style of a news report.
+Please also ask open ai to summarise the text in the style of a news report.
 Also extract a link to a relevant photo from the website, they are in a <source> tag within a <picture> tag, to include with the paragraph text.
 Also the openai key is provided as an environment variable.
 Also use text-davinci-003 not text-davinci-002.
 ___
 **GPT>** Here's an updated version of the script that fetches the latest tweets from The Guardian, removes links and hashtags from the headlines, asks OpenAI to summarize the text in the style of a news report, extracts a relevant photo URL, and uses the text-davinci-003 engine.
 The OpenAI API key is now read from an environment variable: